Skip to contents

 4. Missing values

-1. No Missing Values in Target Column: The target column must not contain any missing values (NA).
+1. No Missing Values in the Target Column: The target column must not contain any missing values (NA).

 Currently, nixtlar does not provide any functionality to fill missing values or dates.
 To learn more about this, please refer to the vignette on Special Topics.